trinodb/trino/lib/trino-filesystem-ozone/README.md

 Azure enforce until data is written (overwrite)
 * deleteFile() { location.verifyValidFileLocation(); }exist in azure and s3, but not gcs
-* which ops are not required to impl for object storaged type of access is not clearly defined renameFile() is implemented for azure, but not s3 and gcs
+* which ops are not required to impl for object storaged type of access is not clearly defined renameFile() is implemented for azure, but not s3 and gcs directoryExists() should return Optional.empty() for blob according to comment, but s3/gcs/azure all do a list file ops.
+Is this needed?